amerkurev/scrapper/README.md

 - **Delivered as a Docker image.** Scrapper is built and delivered as a Docker image, which is very easy to deploy for testing and production.
 No dependencies or installations on the host.
 All you need to run Scrapper is Docker.
 - **Free license.** Scrapper doesn't ask for money, insert ads, or track your actions ever.
 And if you want to help the project develop further, just give us a star on GitHub ⭐

+## Important Changes

+This forked version of Scrapper includes two significant changes:

+1. **File Storage Location Change**:

+Instead of using local storage, this version uses Google Cloud Storage (GCS) for file storage.
+This change offers the following benefits:

+- Improved scalability: GCS allows efficient storage and management of large amounts of data.
+- High availability: GCS provides data redundancy and high availability.
+- Access control: You can utilize GCS's fine-grained access control features.

+Note: This change may require additional setup steps, such as configuring GCS authentication and creating buckets.
+Please refer to the GCS documentation for detailed instructions.

+2. **Removal of User Scripts Option**:

+The user scripts feature available in the original version has been removed in this modified version.
+This change results in:
+- Enhanced security: Reduces risks associated with executing arbitrary JavaScript code.
+- Simplification: Decreases system complexity, making maintenance easier.
+- Performance improvement: Eliminates the overhead of script execution.

+As a result of this change, the `user-scripts` and `user-scripts-timeout` parameters are no longer available.
+Any functionality that relied on user scripts may need to be implemented differently.

+These modifications may affect some aspects of Scrapper's usage and configuration as described in this README.
+In particular, sections related to file storage and management, as well as any features that utilized user scripts, may differ from the original implementation.

 ## Usage
 ### Getting Scrapper